nuggetbucket54/nuggetbucket54/README.md

 Some things about me:
 - 😴 My hobbies include napping and hitting the snooze button
-- 🥔 I can make really tasty baked potatoes
+- 🥔 I can make really good baked potatoes
 - 🏀 I'm a big basketball and football (soccer??) fan

 <!--